gitKearney/php7-from-scratch/README.md

 Instructions on how to compile PHP 7.2.1 from source on Ubuntu 17.10 machines.
 This will also include instructions on how to configure the machine for Nginx.

 These instructions are ideal for those who want to run PHP in production.
+This version of PHP lacks intrusive packages like Suhosin.
+Also, you don't have install any packages like php-json, php-mysql, or php-common/php-cli.

+Instead, you have 1 PHP binary, and a PHP FPM binary.

 ## Create directory for the PHP Binaries
 The PHP binaries will be installed in a `bin` directory off of the `~/` directory.